akauppi/GroundLevel-firebase-es/DEVS/Wishes for Firebase.md

 Timestamps in the Firestore data are provided as: `{ seconds: int, nanos: int }`.

+There is a native JavaScript presentation for dates, `Date`, and the Firebase client provide `.toDate()` method for converting to it.

+But why is this not made automatically?
+What would be the use case that needs something other than a normal `Date`?

-There is a native JavaScript presentation for dates, `Date`.
-It would make sense that the client provides such data, automatically, as `Date`s (in `.onSnapshot` and what not).
+It would make sense that the client provides such data, automatically, in the normal abstraction of the platform.
 Now the application code must convert individual fields.

 Two ways to make such a change: